 This map shows existing construction projects, emergency utility work and special events.
-The icons represent activities temporarily affecting public space, which display various details when selected.
+The icons represent activities temporarily affecting public space, which displays various details when selected.
 For example, public space permit numbers and beginning and end dates for a project or special event.
 This allows users to examine activities in greater detail.
+Data for the map is pulled from DDOT’s Transportation Online Permitting System (TOPS) and ProTrack (DDOT project tracking) databases.

 This map shows the commercial use of public space for businesses such as food and merchandise vendors, farmers' markets, valet staging, sidewalk cafes and food trucks.

 Find a DC location using a method in the link.
 Select the matching location from the list to show DDOT snow AVL status.
-Find out where has been plowed and salted.
+Find out which areas have been plowed and salted.

 Take a tour of Washington, DC's past and look at its plans for the future with this story map.

 See the trail of recent street tree vandalism.
-View more than 750 street trees that were damaged during the ramage in spring 2014.
+View more than 750 street trees that were damaged during the rampage in spring 2014.

 This map shows open sidewalk requests for service in and around the Georgetown Business Improvement District.